rahulagg26/Accident-Detection-and-Alerting-System/ReadMe.md

 ## Thank You

-If you face any problem feel free to reach me at [rahulaggarwal1926@gmail.com](rahulaggarwal1926@gmail.com)
+If you face any problem or regarding dataset feel free to reach me at [rahulaggarwal1926@gmail.com](rahulaggarwal1926@gmail.com)